yet-another-tool/obsidian-findoc/README.md

 It is still a POC, you can download a release and install it in your local obsidian plugin.

-> As soon as the csv aspect is stable, I will open a PR in the Obsidian Plugin registry.
+> As soon as the CSV aspect is stable, I will open a PR in the Obsidian Plugin registry.

 ```bash
 npm install